 3.1 Offerings

 The Company has several pathways by which customers can participate in the Retrofit Program for energy efficiency in existing buildings.
-Customers can participate via the:

-Prescriptive Application Process; By working with a RI Energy Sales Representative or a Project Expeditor (PEX) to complete a Custom application for any energy improvement that is not covered by the Prescriptive pathway; or
+Downstream Application Process: Customer can work with a RI Energy Sales Representative, Project Expeditor (“PEX”), or other vendor to install energy efficiency equipment through a Prescriptive application for commonly installed measures (e.g. LED with controls) or a Custom application for any energy improvement not covered through the Prescriptive pathway; or

-Upstream Lighting Initiative; This offering is described in Section 2.2 under the New Construction Program’s Upstream Initiatives.
+Midstream Lighting Initiative: This offering is described in Section 2.2 under the New Construction Program’s Midstream Initiatives, however lighting savings for this initiative are included within the Retrofit Program.

 The Retrofit Program also offers initiatives targeting specific market segments, such as the Grocery and Industrial Initiatives that focus on the specific needs of that customer type.
 The Company also serves some of its largest customers through Strategic Energy Management Partnerships that are described in more detail below.
 Although sector-specific initiatives are helpful in addressing customer needs that are shaped directly by the industry and geographies in which the customers operate, the Company recognizes that this approach does not cover the Company’s entire C&I customer base.
 Therefore, the Company provides a number of energy efficiency solutions that are oriented towards specific technologies and trainings.